Skip to main content

 Report on the Arid Region of the United States by John Wesley Powell (1878)

-A Final Promise: The Campaign to Assimilate the Indians, 1880-1920 By Hoxie, Frederick E
+A Final Promise: The Campaign to Assimilate the Indians, 1880-1920 by Hoxie, Frederick E

 Uintah Valley Indian Agency | 1872